ndsurgenor/east-street/README.md

 - [Google Maps](https://www.google.com/maps) was used to create the specific map for the Location page
 - [Google Fonts](https://fonts.google.com/) was used to style the text throughout the site
 - [Coolors](https://coolors.co/) was used to help create the colour scheme
+- [Markdown Table Generator](https://jakebathman.github.io/Markdown-Table-Generator/) was used to create tables for this document
 - PowerPoint, MS Paint and the Windows Photo app were used to produce the image files for this document

 #### Reference Materials